nielsbasjes/yauaa/README.md

 # User Defined Functions
 Several external computation systems support the concept of a User Defined Function (UDF).
-A UDF is simply a way of making functionality (in this can the calculation of the Financial reporting periods available in such a system.
+A UDF is simply a way of making functionality (in this case the analysis of useragents) available in such a system.

 For two such systems Apache Pig and Platfora (both are used within bol.com (where I work)) we have written such